 What are your research interests?

-- People who have had a stroke find it very difficult to be active and tend to sit for long periods each day, which is bad for their ongoing health.
+People who have had a stroke find it very difficult to be active and so can sit for long periods each day.
+This can reduce quality of life, and have a negative impact on their ongoing health.
 My research focuses on understanding how breaking up sitting time with short bursts of activity could improve health and wellbeing after stroke.

 Why did you get into research?